dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 In this example, only one channel was created with the `test-1` client identifier.

-If the query parameter is included but without any value then the query shows all channels created without any client identifier.
+If the query parameter is included in the GET request, but without any value then the query shows all channels created without any client
+identifier:

 ```console
 paul@sprocket:~$ curl -s -u paul \